Russian intelligence ship spotted 30 miles off the coast of Connecticut

-A Russian intelligence ship has been spotted off the coast of Groton, Connecticut, where Naval Submarine Base New London is located, U.S. Department of Defense officials said.
+A Russian intelligence ship has been spotted off the coast of Groton, Connecticut, where Naval Submarine Base New London is located, U.S. defense officials said.

 The ship, approximately 30 miles from the U.S. naval base, is still in international waters.
-The boundary for the ship to remain in international waters is 12 nautical miles, according to the United Nations Convention on the Law of the Sea.
+The boundary for the ship to remain in international waters is 12 nautical miles, according to the U.N.
+Convention on the Law of the Sea.

-"We are aware of the vessel's presence," Defense Department spokeswoman Lt.
-Col. Valerie Henderson told NBC News in an email.
+"We are aware of the vessel's presence," Lt.
+Col. Valerie Henderson, a spokeswoman for the Defense Department, told NBC News in an email.
 "It has not entered U.S. territorial waters.
 We respect freedom of navigation exercised by all nations beyond the territorial sea of a coastal State consistent with international law."

 The ship, the Viktor Leonov, is expected to sail down the east coast and head to the Caribbean, according to Fox News.
 The White House has not commented on the presence of the ship.